Renee0801/Fan-Montiel/ProjectPlan.md

 -  Interpret and explain our conclusion/ findings (Ruilin & Gil)
 -  Submit final project materials (Ruilin & Gil)

-## Ethical Data Handling and Legality / Rights
+## Ethical Data Handling and Legality / Rights of Datasets
-Both datasets are publicly accessible and will be used only for educational purposes in this academic project.
+Both datasets are publicly accessible and will be used only for educational purposes in this school project.
 The FBref dataset is drawn from a public MLS statistics page hosted by FBref, a public football statistics site.
 The MLSPA dataset is published directly by the MLS Players Association through its salary guide and is intended to provide public transparency regarding player compensation.

-We will not use either dataset for commercial redistribution or resale.
+We will not use either dataset for commercial redistribution or any other monetary reasons.
 Instead, the data will only be used for analysis, visualization, and discussion within the course project.

 To handle the data ethically we will:
-- cite the original source links in the repository and report
+- cite the original source links in project
 - avoid misrepresenting the meaning of salary fields
 - document any cleaning or transformation steps
 - store only the data necessary for the project analysis